COVID-19 Updates: Taking steps to return to normal.

 - Carbon Sequestration Leadership Forum

 A partnership of governments focused on developing technologies for CCS through collaborative efforts that address key technical, economic and environmental obstacles.

 - CCS Association

-An industry-led group that promotes CCS activities in the UK and elsewhere.
+An industry-led group that promotes CCUS activities in the UK and elsewhere.